nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `sort -s so/SORT_ORDER sb/SORT_BY`

 Parameters:
 - `SORT_ORDER`: Must be either 'a' for ascending or 'd' for descending.
-Parameters used are case-sensitive.
 - `SORT_BY`: Must be 'n' for name.
-(Current version of VendorVault only supports sorting by name) Parameters used are case-sensitive.
+(Current version of VendorVault only supports sorting by name)

 <box type="warning" seamless>